Gifts to Minors

-The annual federal gift tax exclusion allows an individual to gift up to $15,000 (or $30,000 if spouses elect to split gifts) in 2020 to as many people as he or she wishes, without those gifts counting against the $11.58 million lifetime gift tax exemption.
+The annual federal gift tax exclusion allows an individual to gift up to $18,000 (or $36,000 if spouses elect to split gifts) in 2024 to as many people as they wish, without those gifts counting against the $13.61 million lifetime gift tax exemption.
 As a result, depending upon the size of their families, parents and grandparents can make annual gifts to their children and grandchildren that may easily exceed $100,000 per year, without incurring a gift tax or reducing the lifetime gift tax exemption amount.
 Over time, annual gifting can effectively reduce the donor's gross estate by removing the value of the gifts, as well as all the future appreciation associated with those gifts.

 When making these annual gifts, the donor must decide whether or not to make an outright gift.
 However, when gifting to a minor, an outright gift of any substantial size is almost never advisable.
 Accordingly, the donor should consider alternative methods that offer continued control in order to preserve the gift and allow it to appreciate for the benefit of the minor.